 Located on tranquil, tree-lined Orchard Boulevard, Four Seasons Singapore provides a welcome oasis of calm in the midst of the city’s bustle.
 Renowned for its service, each of the hotel’s 255 spacious rooms, including 40 suites, offers a full range of amenities.
-As its size is under 300 rooms, for the sake of this article, we are classing it as a boutique hotel.
-It remains one of the smaller hotels in the city and does feel boutique, even though it has an extravagant 255 rooms.
+As its size is under 300 rooms, we are classing it as a boutique hotel for the sake of this article.
+It remains one of the city’s smaller hotels and feels boutique, even though it has an extravagant 255 rooms.

 Foodies can savor Michelin Star Cantonese cuisine at Jiang-Nan Chun, authentic Asian or Western dishes at One-Ninety Restaurant, and cocktails at One-Ninety Bar.
 Post-sightseeing, you can gently rejuvenate your body and soul under the masterful strokes of skillful therapists at the award-winning Four Seasons Spa, or reinvigorate at the tennis courts, 24-hour gym, and two outdoor pools – one of which is located on the 20th floor, complete with a bar and an unforgettable, spectacular view of Singapore’s city skyline.

 Six Senses Maxwell is set in a block of heritage shophouses in Singapore’s Chinatown and has been beautifully restored to its original grandeur with interiors by French designer Jacques Garcia.

 Each of the hotel’s 138 guestrooms and suites are carefully decorated with custom furnishings and original artwork.
 It offers an eclectic collection of concept restaurants and bars, complementing other in-house facilities such as an outdoor rooftop lap pool and a well-equipped gym.